atrbyg24/dice-rolls-with-only-evens/README.md

 number of throws (including the throw giving 6) conditioned on the event that all throws gave even numbers?

+The intuition for many is that the answer should be 3 but it is actually 3/2 which can be seen through the program results or using conditional probability.

 The program also explores some generalizations of the problem:
 -rolling until obtaining a total of n 6s where n > 1 -rolling until obtaining n consecutive 6s where n > 1